-Creating the Constitution presents a different interpretation of the Convention and the First Congress, derived largely from a close reading of Farrand's Records and the Annals of Congress.
+Creating the Constitution: The Convention of 1787 and the First Congress by Thornton AndersonCreating the Constitution presents a different interpretation of the Convention and the First Congress, derived largely from a close reading of Farrand's Records and the Annals of Congress.
 Among its special features are a critical perspective on the Framers, an examination of Court Whig influence on the Federalists, the identification of a third group--the state Federalists--between the nationalists and states' righters, and a view of the First Congress as distorting the aims of the Convention.

 What the Constitution Means to Me by Heidi SchreckWhen she was fifteen years old, Heidi Schreck earned money for her college tuition by giving speeches about the U.S. Constitution.
 Decades later, she traces the effect this document has had on four generations of women in her family.
 Deftly examining how the United States' founding principles are inextricably linked with our personal lives, Schreck also explores the ways in which their misuse has engendered violence and inherited trauma.
 With passion and wit, this galvanizing new play acknowledges the ways in which our Constitution has failed us while simultaneously offering hope that we may yet steer ourselves toward a better future.

 Call Number: PS3569.C529174 W47 2020